MrYsLab/telemetrix-rpi-pico/README.md

 * July 25
     * Implemented read_blocking_spi method.
 Not yet tested.
     * Began to implement example to test with mpu9250.
 Not yet tested.
-    * Seperated chip select and deselect as a seperate method from reads and writes.
+    * Seperated chip select and deselect as a separate method from reads and writes.

 # Telemetrix-RPi-Pico